zlw241/Zacmo/notes.md

 X feed filter
-X feed display on other users' page when user profile X display pay button next to 'friend status' column in main search
-- fix bug with negative numbers in transaction form
+X feed display on other users' page when user profile X display pay button next to 'friend status' column in main search X fix bug with negative numbers in transaction form
-- handle transaction form errors
+X handle transaction form errors
 - models for bank/card info
 - more content/styling for landing page
-- style login/signup form like instagram form to edit profile
+X style login/signup form like instagram form to edit profile
 - allow users to mention others in comments

 ## Bigger Issues